alice-viola/ThreadPool/README.md

 // Return only when all the iterations
 // will be executed.
 ```
+When in a private project I have replaced the standard *push* with the
+*apply_for*, I've had a 10% performance boost.

 ### Dispatch Groups
 You may have the need of track a series of jobs, so